-With summer and the wildfire season fast approaching, now is a good time to take steps to protect your home and your family.
+Now is a good time to take steps to prepare and keep safe this wildfire season to protect your home and your family.
 This fire season also brings with it a new challenge, Public Safety Power Shutoff (PSPS).
 We all recall the devastating fires in Sonoma County and the City of Paradise.
 These fires cost many lives and destroyed properties and infrastructure.
 Because of those fires and in an effort to prevent similar events in the future, Pacific Gas and Electric (PG&E) has established the PSPS policy.

 PG&E has communicated with municipalities that in the event of “Extreme fire danger,” the PSPS will be implemented, and power shut off.
 Decisions on the extent and duration of the shutoff will be made by PG&E staff.
 According to the policy, “A Public Safety Power Shutoff will only be done as a last resort during the most extreme fire danger conditions.”